How does GB0139 work?

 A Phase 2b clinical trial (NCT03832946) of this treatment is now enrolling up to 450 eligible IPF patients at sites across the U.S., Canada, Europe, U.K., and Israel.

-Patients will receive one of two doses of GB0139 (either 3 mg once daily or 10 mg once daily) or a placebo.
+Patients will receive GB0139 at a dose of 3 mg once daily or a placebo.
 The primary outcome measure will be the change in forced vital capacity (FVC, the total amount of air that a patient can expel in one forced breath) between the start of the study and the endpoint at 52 weeks.

 Pulmonary Fibrosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.